Wises Landing, Kentucky

 Wises Landing (also known as Wise's Landing and Wise Landing) is a hamlet located in Trimble County, Kentucky, United States.
 It is at the mouth of Barebone Creek, two miles from Corn Creek creek, at the headwaters of which is Corn Creek Church.

-In the 19th century it was a thriving port town for traffic inland into Trimble via the creeks.
+In the 19th century, it was a thriving port town for traffic inland into Trimble via the creeks.
 The community was served by the Corn Creek post office and was damaged in the 1937 Ohio River flood.
 In 1974, the Louisville Gas & Electric Company selected the area for the construction of a new power plant, which was completed in 1990.
-The Yeager General Store, which was listed on the National Register of Historic Places in 1983, is located in Wise's Landing.
+The Yeager General Store, which was listed on the National Register of Historic Places in 1983, is located in Wises Landing.

 Geography and history

-Barebone Creek alongside Corn Creek (the actual creek, not the postoffice) is one of the handful of major watercourses in Trimble County (others being Middle, Patton, and Spring creeks).
+Barebone Creek alongside Corn Creek (the actual creek, not the post office) is one of the handful of major watercourses in Trimble County (others being Middle, Patton, and Spring creeks).
 Wise's Landing hamlet is at Barebone Creek's mouth on the Ohio River and Kentucky Route 1488.

 Corn Creek (the creek) is actually 2 miles to the north of the Landing.

-The first Corn Creek post office was actually on Corn Creek the creek, in the vicinity of Corn Creek Church at the creek headwaters in between the towns of Milton and Bedford.

-It operated from 1830-01-06 to the middle of November 1849 under postmaster Jesse Connell.
+The first Corn Creek post office was actually on the creek, in the vicinity of Corn Creek Church at the creek headwaters in between the towns of Milton and Bedford.
+It operated from January 6, 1830, to the middle of November 1849 under postmaster Jesse Connell.
 However, the location of the majority of the community of Corn Creek, comprising several businesses and a mill, was at the creek mouth in the middle 19th and early 20th century.

 The Landing, a busy river port in the 19th century that dwindled into a hamlet in the 20th, was apparently first known as Fix's Landing after Henry Philip Fix, a stockgrower and farmer from Indiana who established it and opened his store there in 1845, and who may have been one of the first settlers in the area.
 In 1876, the area was named after either Jesse Wise, who purchased land from Fix, or after Jesse's forebear William Wise who was a veteran of the American Revolutionary War.

 In turn, Wise sold his store at the site in 1878 to Richard Ogden.